justinschmitz97/WebToGPT/data/reactblog.md

 We’ve first shared our research on RSC in an [introductory talk](/blog/2020/12/21/data-fetching-with-react-server-components) and an [RFC](https://github.com/reactjs/rfcs/pull/188).
 To recap them, we are introducing a new kind of component—Server Components—that run ahead of time and are excluded from your JavaScript bundle.
 Server Components can run during the build, letting you read from the filesystem or fetch static content.
 They can also run on the server, letting you access your data layer without having to build an API.
 You can pass data by props from Server Components to the interactive Client Components in the browser.

-RSC combines the simple “request/response” mental model of server\-centric Multi\-Page Apps with the seamless interactivity of client\-centric Single\-Page Apps, giving you the best of both worlds.
+RSC combines the simple “request/response” mental model of server-centric Multi-Page Apps with the seamless interactivity of client-centric Single-Page Apps, giving you the best of both worlds.

 Since our last update, we have merged the [React Server Components RFC](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to ratify the proposal.
 We resolved outstanding issues with the [React Server Module Conventions](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md) proposal, and reached consensus with our partners to go with the `"use client"` convention.
-These documents also act as specification for what an RSC\-compatible implementation should support.
+These documents also act as specification for what an RSC-compatible implementation should support.

 The biggest change is that we introduced [`async` / `await`](https://github.com/reactjs/rfcs/pull/229) as the primary way to do data fetching from Server Components.
 We also plan to support data loading from the client by introducing a new Hook called `use` that unwraps Promises.
-Although we can’t support `async / await` in arbitrary components in client\-only apps, we plan to add support for it when you structure your client\-only app similar to how RSC apps are structured.
+Although we can’t support `async / await` in arbitrary components in client-only apps, we plan to add support for it when you structure your client-only app similar to how RSC apps are structured.

 Now that we have data fetching pretty well sorted, we’re exploring the other direction: sending data from the client to the server, so that you can execute database mutations and implement forms.
 We’re doing this by letting you pass Server Action functions across the server/client boundary, which the client can then call, providing seamless RPC.
 Server Actions also give you progressively enhanced forms before JavaScript loads.

 React Server Components has shipped in [Next.js App Router](/learn/start-a-new-react-project#nextjs-app-router).
-This showcases a deep integration of a router that really buys into RSC as a primitive, but it’s not the only way to build a RSC\-compatible router and framework.
+This showcases a deep integration of a router that really buys into RSC as a primitive, but it’s not the only way to build a RSC-compatible router and framework.
 There’s a clear separation for features provided by the RSC spec and implementation.
 React Server Components is meant as a spec for components that work across compatible React frameworks.

 We generally recommend using an existing framework, but if you need to build your own custom framework, it is possible.
-Building your own RSC\-compatible framework is not as easy as we’d like it to be, mainly due to the deep bundler integration needed.
-The current generation of bundlers are great for use on the client, but they weren’t designed with first\-class support for splitting a single module graph between the server and the client.
-This is why we’re now partnering directly with bundler developers to get the primitives for RSC built\-in.
+Building your own RSC-compatible framework is not as easy as we’d like it to be, mainly due to the deep bundler integration needed.
+The current generation of bundlers are great for use on the client, but they weren’t designed with first-class support for splitting a single module graph between the server and the client.
+This is why we’re now partnering directly with bundler developers to get the primitives for RSC built-in.

 ## Asset Loading